MelodiousMeadow/PinnacleHealthAnalysis/README.md

 ## Dashboard

-Please find the dashboard from Tableau Public **here**.
+Please find the complete dashboard from Tableau Public **here**.
 This dashboard allows users to examine trends and values regarding marketing, signup and claim metrics over time.

 **The key metrics we used to look at campaign performance were:**
 - Signup Rate: Percentage of users who complete the registration process after clicking through a landing page